 Who owns Viva Oaxaca Folk Art, and where is the business located?

-Viva Oaxaca Folk Art is owned by Phil Saviano — importer, traveler, photographer.
-It is a sole proprietorship located and registered in the City of Boston, MA.
+Viva Oaxaca LLC is owned by Mikaela Mello and is located in Massachusetts.
 USA.
 We do not have a retail store; just this website that we operate out of a private residence.

 How can I contact the store owner/manager?

 There are several ways to reach us, and we do enjoy hearing from our customers.
 We especially want to know if you have complaints or suggestions about our new website, or if you are having any difficulty in placing an order.

 Call (508) 954-5329.
 You may call seven days a week, from 9:00 a.m. to 9:00 p.m., Eastern time.

 3) Contact by postal mail.
 The mailing address is:

 1) On the Web site: I accept payment three ways:

 a) Credit Card – MasterCard, Visa, American Express, or Discovery cards all accepted.